 - IFSA Unpacked offers personal stories from students on their experiences with race and ethnicity abroad.

-- Black and Abroad provides stories, tips, and journeys from a community of black travellers.
+- Black and Abroad provides stories, tips, and journeys from a community of black travelers.

 - Glimpse Abroad offers a study abroad acclimation guide on race abroad.

 Before I left for my semester abroad, I spent a lot of time mentally preparing myself for the experiences I might have as a black person in a homogenous Asian country like South Korea.
 However, even with all my preparation, I was still shocked the first time I realized I was being stared at.
 It was only my second day in Seoul.
 Out of the corner of my eye, I noticed an old man across the street facing me.
 We locked eyes for what felt like forever, and I was waiting for him to look away, but he wouldn’t (or maybe he couldn’t).
 Even after I looked away, the old man stood observing me for another 10 minutes.
 He was too dazed by my presence to be embarrassed.
 At that time, a million thoughts went through my head.
 I felt exposed.
 I felt insecure.
 What was he thinking?

 By the end of my program, I had grown used to these kinds of encounters.
 And while I’ll admit it was really uncomfortable in the beginning, I’m actually grateful that it happened.
 As an introvert, these kinds of experiences made me confront something I had been terrified of: other people’s judgement.
 And as strange as it sounds, being in Korea brought me a newfound security in my blackness, in my skin, and a greater understanding of my inner self.